-The Collaboration Instinct (book)
+The Collaboration Instinct is now available on AMAZON

 Yes, collaboration is a bit of buzzword.
 But behind the buzz there is a kind of timeless truth in the proposition that in ever disruptive systems such as business, government or society, complex problems cannot be solved unless collaborative effort is involved.
 Collaboration is much more than a mere sum of parts.
 It is not just a combined effort by two or more parties.
 Its essence is in the very nature of things, albeit hidden from plain view.